Rei-SwitchBot/faq/en-us/Lock.md

 Huawei watches that use HarmonyOS are not supported.

 Smartwatches using Google Wear OS are only compatible with SwitchBot on smartphones running Android OS; iOS devices are not supported.

 ---
-### Standard for the Screws That Mount SwitchBot Lock Pro  JP and SwitchBot Lock on the Door

-Last Updated: 2024 May 13

-Related Products: SwitchBot Lock Pro (JP Version), SwitchBot Lock

-If you prefer to install your Lock or Lock Pro (JP version) on the door using screws instead of adhesive tape, please use the recommended standard

-KA3x8

-(2pcs) screws.

----